-Enabling FAN events automatically disables generic data source connection testing.
-However, if the ONS server is down or in unhealthy state, you can disable Fan Enabled and use generic data source connection testing to maintain the health state of database connections.
+Normally, when FAN events are enabled, it's not necessary to enable test on reserve.
+However, if the ONS server is down or in unhealthy state, you can disable FAN Enabled and enable test on reserve.
 For more information, see Section 10.2, "Connection Testing Options for a Data Source."